Uninett/nav/doc/geomap/README.rst

 the nodes are collapsed thus, any edges with the same two places as their endpoints are combined to one edge.

-The features module converts a graph to a set of "features", i.e. nodes and lines with geographical coordinates.
-Each feature has an associated style (color and width/radius) and a specification of a popup box for the feature.
+The :py:mod:`features` module converts a graph to a set of "features", i.e. nodes and lines with geographical coordinates.
+Each feature has an associated style (`color` and `width`/`radius`) and a specification of a popup box for the feature.

-The output_formats module converts a list of features to a string in GeoJSON or KML format (for KML output, some information is lost).
+The :py:mod:`output_formats` module converts a list of features to a string in `GeoJSON` or `KML` format (for `KML` output, some information is lost).

 Tricks to avoid reading RRD files: Cache, pseudo-laziness
 ---------------------------------------------------------

-Load data is read from RRD files.
+Load data is read from `RRD` files.
 Each netbox/connection has its own file (each connection actually has two), so we may end up reading very many files.
 To avoid much file reading, we do two things:

-(1) Use a data structure inspired by lazy evaluation to avoid reading
-    files which are not needed.
+1. Use a data structure inspired by lazy evaluation to avoid reading files which are not needed.

-(2) Cache values read from RRD files.
+2. Cache values read from RRD files.

-For (1), we use the lazy_dict class from utils.py.
+For `1`, we use the :py:class:`utils.lazy_dict` class.
 An instance of this class acts like a dictionary, but may contain values which are not computed before they are looked up.
 This way, the code may be written almost as if all the files were read in the beginning (one